jessicascarborough/432-2021/labs/lab01/lab01_instructions.md

 ## Please add the session information.

-Finally, at the end of this homework and all subsequent assignments (including the projects), please add the session information.
-My preferred way for you to do this is…
+Finally, at the end of this lab and all subsequent assignments (including the projects), please add the session information.
+My preferred way for you to do this for 432 is…

 ``` r
 xfun::session_info()